iqltd/POCr/README.md

 # POCr
-Easily generate simple form-based applications
+Generate, build and deploy on a weblogic server simple JSF applications